shawnweisfeld/AzureStorageTierDemo/README.md

 ## Tips

+- Deploy the ACI instance to the SAME region your storage account is in.
+This will reduce network latency on the calls between the app and the storage account.
 - Running the application in `WhatIf` mode is a good way to get an idea of if the files have been read off of archive and put back in your tier of choice (hot/cool).
 However, it needs to scan each object in the container to do this.
 For larger containers this will take time and consume storage transactions.
 - You can rerun the above bash script with different values for your environmental variables to change them, without needing to delete and recreate the ACI instance.
 - You can run multiple instances of ACI (with different names) if you want to process multiple storage accounts/containers at the same time.